What most annoys us in others is often what’s flourishing in us. Assagioli on the good will to understand and the projection trap that keeps us alone.

 One of the main reasons for mutual misunderstanding, I believe, is that we forget, or disregard, the fact that profound changes take place in everyone, but particularly, most radically and most rapidly, in those who live spiritually.
 Instead, we stick to our “judgment,” to our impressions, to what we have been able to know of a person on one or more occasions, and we then evaluate him or her always in that same light.
 Others do the same with us.
 Many mistakes are thus made and it often happens that while we have the illusion of conversation or relationship with a given person, he or she is actually completely different, in a way.
 The one we thought we knew is no longer there: a deep chasm has come between us, so that while we believe we understand and are understood as we once were and are communicating with a friend, we are actually communicating with a stranger.
 Conversely, we may have formed a pattern in which we obstruct understanding with a persistent reminder [to ourselves] of “the impossibility of understanding.”

-Those who seriously live the spiritual life inevitably progress, and this advance is accomplished by means of deep crises, and by rhythms and cycles that we do not understand but which must be respected in their effects.
-We must take this into account and change our static mental attitudes into a disposition of flexibility, expectation and welcome toward what is new that may appear in the other person, in whatever form it may be.
+Those who seriously live the spiritual life inevitably progress, and this progress is accomplished by means of deep crises, and by rhythms and cycles that we do not understand but which must be respected in their effects.
+We must take this into account and change our static mental attitudes into a disposition of flexibility, expectation and welcome towards what is new that may appear in the other person, in whatever form it may be.

-None of us is always “like this,” or only “like that,” but least of all those who are continually “worked” by the Spirit, who performs incessant transmutations. (“One does not carry the Spirit within oneself with impunity!” — Soter [i]).
+None of us is always “like this,” or only “like that,” but least of all those who are continually “worked” by the Spirit, who performs incessant transmutations. (“One does not carry the Spirit within oneself with impunity!” — Soter [i] ).

 With an open heart and a free mind, let us always approach each other without preconceptions; willing to accept, understand and love each other as we express ourselves now; seeking to remove from our minds the image (thought-form) in which we stubbornly see the other.
 Let us be willing to recognize the good, the fruit of renewal and of who knows what obscure labors — right there, where we were accustomed and inclined to find, or to imagine that we would find, what is not-good!
 Let us cultivate in ourselves the joy of the surprises that souls — ours or others — hold for us.
 Let us also have respect — respect, not soft indulgence — for another person’s mistake, which is often the step that makes him or her ascend, and is often a source of intense spiritual work, a trial in the midst of which new life, the life of the soul, is built.

 Let us finally realize that we do not know what is good and what is evil in others.
-Let us get rid of that useless and sometimes ridiculous, anxious sense of “protection” toward them.
+Let us get rid of that useless and sometimes ridiculous, anxious sense of “protection” towards them.
 Let us be sincere and recognize it for what it is.
 Let us consciously adopt the unconscious wisdom of a child of about three years old, who, in order to encourage a shy kindergartner (we are also kindergartners), said to him with conviction, “It’s OK to mess up, you know!”

 It will help us to do this if we keep in mind that “others” are Souls, and that everyone’s own soul is the only omniscient conscious guide [for themselves].
 Our solicitous “help” can often be untimely and utterly ignorant.
 So some violent reactions [by others] [may be] well justified, because souls defend themselves against meddling intrusions.

-In conclusion: [what is needed are] respect, understanding, love toward those souls, giving help only when asked and following the indications implied in the request itself, and not one’s own desires and impulses, however generous and altruistic they may seem to us.
+In conclusion: [what is needed are] respect, understanding, love towards those souls, giving help only when asked and following the indications implied in the request itself, and not one’s own desires and impulses, however generous and altruistic they may seem to us.
 It can sometimes be far more generous and spiritual to refrain from helping directly — when such help is not appropriate — than to blindly satisfy our emotional need to “give.”

 Sometimes the personality refuses and the soul struggles and demands: when it is truly like this, the soul’s request inevitably ends up triumphing at the right moment.
-We must wait with quiet faith for that moment, and with patience, as one waits for the birth of a baby or the blooming of a beautiful rose, helping its coming inwardly, always in a spirit of freedom and deep respect, of intense, calm and impersonal[ii] Love.
+We must wait with quiet faith for that moment, and with patience, as one waits for the birth of a baby or the blooming of a beautiful rose, helping its coming inwardly, always in a spirit of freedom and deep respect, of intense, calm and impersonal [ii] Love.
 The service of souls is sacred.
-It is collaboration with the Divine, as His conscious children, so that the only true fraternal help is that in which personalities know how to sacrifice themselves by withdrawing.[iii]
-All this and much more flows from, develops and is implemented only in the light of knowledge, which guides us straight to Love.
+It is collaboration with the Divine, as His conscious children, so that the only true fraternal help is that in which personalities know how to sacrifice themselves by withdrawing. [iii] All this and much more flows from, develops and is implemented only in the light of knowledge , which guides us straight to Love.

-To establish a loving and just balance between ourselves and others we should also be less indulgent toward ourselves, while also having the same sense of sacred respect toward our own mistakes (considering them from the point of view of soul development and not as ends in themselves); and much, much more kindness and understanding toward what appears to us to be mistakes by others.
+To establish a loving and just balance between ourselves and others we should also be less indulgent towards ourselves, while also having the same sense of sacred respect towards our own mistakes (considering them from the point of view of soul development and not as ends in themselves); and much, much more kindness and understanding towards what appears to us to be mistakes by others.
 And finally, let us deal less with, and even leave out altogether, the errors of others that do not concern us at all — that unnecessarily clutter our minds and feed delusion, lies, hypocrisy and separateness.
 Let us be sincere and recognize that our criticism is rarely, very rarely imbued with a feeling of loving help, even when — sensing an internal uneasiness produced by a call from our souls — we try to delude ourselves that we are “criticizing for his own sake,” or “to shed light.”
 Everyone finds his own light by himself, and if anything he can be helped by the loving understanding around him, not by criticism.

 Have we observed that almost always the faults that most annoy us in others do so only because they are flourishing in us?
 That therefore what so offends us in others is, often, only the projection of what we have been unable or unwilling to recognize in ourselves?